rust-embedded/rust-embedded.github.io/faq.md

 `.comments` can be ignored as they won't be loaded into the target device memory.
 For the other sections you'll have to check your dependencies' docs.

-In these examples the program will occupy `2008` bytes of Flash.
+In this example the uploaded software will occupy `2008` bytes of Flash.

 Note that most (all?) runtime crates, like `cortex-m-rt`, will check at link time that the program fits in the target device memory.
 If it doesn't fit you'll